Employee Training and Development: Caregiver Support in the Workplace

 Importance of Training and Development

 Human resources managers drive employee training and development.
-Training employees in the workplace, including millennials who have high turnover rates and long-term employees with health concerns—both of whom are caring for elderly parents—can reduce employee replacement costs and improve productivity.
+Training employees in the workplace, including millennials who might have high turnover rates and long-term employees with health concerns—both of whom are caring for elderly parents—can reduce employee replacement costs and improve productivity.

 Employee turnover, lost productivity, absenteeism, low presentism, and a lack of skills negatively affect job performance and customer satisfaction.
-According to Gallup, companies that have actively interested and dedicated employees see 41% lower absenteeism rates, and 17% higher productivity.
+According to Gallup, companies that have actively interested and dedicated employees see 41% lower absenteeism rates and 17% higher productivity.

 What is your human resources department doing to reduce employee productivity problems at the office that result from caregiving problems at home?
 If you are like most corporations, you may not realize you have a caregiving problem.
 A deep-dive employee training and development digital caregiving program by expert Pamela D Wilson provides a caregiving awareness plan, employee training, and a feedback loop for an elder care solution for human resource departments.